Last Updated onApprox. reading time: 24 minutesOctober 2, 2013

 Musicologically, mathematically and historically the ‘Ancient Solfeggio Frequencies’ 9-tone tuning concept is nothing more then a myth, a figment of Horowitz’ and Puleo’s imagination.

 So sharing his flawed pseudo-scientific, pseudo-historical and pseudo-musicological concept as the ‘truth’ might not be in your own best interest.
-That is, if you are serious about your music and perhaps your good name and reputation as musician / composer / producer / sound engineer.
+That is, if you like to been taken serious about your music and perhaps your good name and reputation as musician / composer / producer / sound engineer, in my opinion of course.

 Do keep in mind though, when you criticize Horowitz’ concept in public you might be “badmouthed” by Horowitz.
 He tends to play’s the man, not “the ball”, when his believes are criticized.